 Just because a hotel allows doesn’t mean that pets are allowed in all rooms.
 Pets may only be permitted in designated pet-friendly rooms.
 Choose a ground level hotel room so you don’t have to walk up and down the stairs and so your pet won’t disturb guests below you.
 A ground level room makes it easier to take pets out for their bathroom breaks.
 It’s also a good idea to ask for a room away from the elevator, particularly if your dog barks at noises.
 And if you feed your pet anything that can spoil, request a room with a fridge so you can keep your dog’s food close and fresh.

-Use designated bathroom areas and clean up after your dog.
+Be sure to use designated bathroom areas and clean up after your dog.
 Some hotels don’t allow pets to be left alone in a hotel room without human supervision, or require that pets must be crated if left unattended.
 If your pet has long hair and tends to shed, bring along blankets or sheets from home and cover furniture to reduce a furry mess on furniture.
 If your dog tends to have accidents while away from home, use doggy bathroom pads in the room.
 Wipe off wet, dirty fur and paws with a towel so he doesn’t track dirt and mud on the floor.
 As a courtesy, advise the hotel immediately of any stains or damage caused by pets.